 I *know* I can’t possibly be the only gardener dealing with groundhogs in the garden and other pests.

-Well, not to worry.
+Well, anyway, not to worry.
 I’ve come up with a solution that works for my needs!
+And hopefully it can help you, too.

 Check out my own invention – the garden stake fence.
-It’s fully removable, reusable, portable, and customizable.
+It’s removable, portable, customizable and (somewhat) reusable.
 Make it as big or small as you need!
 As short or tall as you need!

 I am going to show you EXACTLY how to make these reusable, removable, DIY garden stake fences using food-safe plastic chicken fencing, wood stakes, and twist-ties.